JTaisey389/reading-notes/coderscomputer.md

 ### Features of a text editor
 - Code completion: Essentially suggests the code that you are trying to write, and also is a wonderfull tool to autocorrect.
 If you make a typo on your code, that could completely throw off everything in your website.
 I would full aniticipate this code completion would increase the amount of productivity.

 - Syntax Highlighting: This I interpret as a way to read the individual lines of code that you have created.
 If you are thousands of lines deep into a code, having a color coding system helps you identify errors faster.

+- Themes: Just as it says you can change the "theme of how your software displays the code you've written.
+It's suggested to find something that suits your eyes to minimize strain.

+- Extensions: Extensions are the plugins for your text editor, you can add addtional functionality to you code.
+This feature could allow a user to save the basic framework of a code as so the user doesn't have to create new code.